BenSella/c--elastic-search-solution/ReadMe.md

-# in git hub opne file using Code or Blame, not preview
+# In gitHub opne file using Code or Blame, not preview
 # ElasticSearchSolution

 ## Overview